 This is usually a cents on the dollar compromise and generally consists of one monthly payment.

-A Trustee in Bankruptcy will assist you in making a fair offer to your creditors.
+Only a Licensed Insolvency Trustee can assist you in making a fair offer to your creditors.
 The filing of the proposal stops unwanted calls from creditors, stops your wages from being garnisheed, stops all lawsuits that may have been started and prevents any new ones from starting and allows you time to make arrangements to pay your creditors what you can afford.
 And yes, it can include any government debt.
 A flowchart setting out the timelines and process for a consumer proposal can be found here.